PBFuzz: Agentic Directed Fuzzing for PoV Generation: Evaluation

 \subsubsection{Cost Analysis}

-\autoref{tab:cost} shows the API cost incurred by \sys when generating PoVs for each vulnerability across all projects.
+\autoref{tab:cost} summarizes the API cost incurred by \sys when generating PoVs for each vulnerability across all projects.
 This expenditure correlates with tool invocation frequencies (\autoref{fig:tool-calling-stats}), confirming that extensive analysis drives token consumption.
-On average, \sys consumed 2.18 million tokens per vulnerability, incurring a cost of \$1.83 per PoV.
+On average, \sys consumes 2.18 million tokens per vulnerability, incurring a cost of \$1.83 per PoV.
 Given the time-sensitive nature of vulnerability verification, this expenditure remains acceptable compared to the substantial computational resources required by 24-hour greybox fuzzing campaigns.
-Furthermore, \sys demonstrated robust scalability: \cc{PHP} (1192K LOC) incurred only 3$\times$ the cost of \cc{lua} (23K LOC), showing that agentic reasoning selectively retrieved relevant context rather than exhaustively processing the entire codebase.
+Furthermore, \sys demonstrates robust scalability: \cc{PHP} (1192K LOC) incurs only 3$\times$ the cost of \cc{lua} (23K LOC), showing that agentic reasoning selectively retrieves relevant context rather than exhaustively processing the entire massive codebase.